 Anonymous, December 11, 2020

 To learn more about how we can help your company fight defamatory attacks, reach out to the Minc Law team via Chat, email, or contact form today.
-You can also call us at (216) 373-7706 to schedule your initial, no-obligation consultation.
+You can also call us at (216) 373-7706 to schedule your initial, no-obligation consultation with an intake specialist.